 There are many operations where people, including me, will tell you to remove the queen and wait until the next day.
 This would be things like introducing queen cells to nucs or introducing a new queen to a hive.
 Waiting will improve the odds of acceptance, But reality is it will only improve it a little.
 So if you want to save time, don't wait until the next day unless you have to, do it now while you have the hive open.

 No, they won't take it as well, but if you have to feed it will keep them from starving and you won't have to make syrup and you won't have to buy feeders and you won't have any drowned bees.

 Split by the box.

-If you let the bees requeen themselves you'll breed bees that CAN and DO requeen themselves.
+If you let the bees requeen themselves you'll breed bees that can and do requeen themselves.
 Bees in nature have this selective pressure on them.
 Bees that are constantly requeened by the beekeeper do not have this selective pressure on them.
 I would only requeen if the hive seems to be failing and I would do so from a hive that is successful at requeening themselves.

 Along with this, of course, stop buying queens.
 Make splits and let the bees raise their own.
-That way you get bees that are well adapted to your climate and your pests and your diseases.
-AND you get diseases and pests that are well adapted to coexist with the bees instead of killing them.
+That way you get bees that are well adapted to your climate and your pests and your diseases. and you get diseases and pests that are well adapted to coexist with the bees instead of killing them.